-(viii) 'overdue' status - any amount due to a RRB under any credit facility shall be treated as 'overdue' if it is not paid on the due date fixed by the RRB.

-(ix) 'provisioning coverage ratio (PCR)' shall mean the ratio of provisioning to gross non-performing assets and indicates the extent of funds kept aside to cover loan losses;

-(x) 'security' shall mean tangible security properly charged to the RRB and will not include intangible securities like guarantees (including State government guarantees), comfort letters, etc.

-(xi) "short duration crops" shall mean crops which are not "long duration" crops;

-(xii) 'substandard asset' shall mean an asset, which has remained NPA for a period less than or equal to twelve months; In such cases, the current net worth of the borrower/guarantor or the current market value of the security charged is not enough to ensure recovery of the dues to the bank in full.
-In other words, such an asset will have well defined credit weaknesses that jeopardise the liquidation of the debt and are characterised by the distinct possibility that the bank will sustain some loss, if deficiencies are not corrected.
-An asset where the terms of the loan agreement regarding interest and principal have been renegotiated or rescheduled after commencement of production, should be classified as sub-standard and should remain in such category for at least two years of satisfactory performance under the renegotiated or rescheduled terms.
-In other words, the classification of an asset should not be upgraded merely as a result of rescheduling, unless there is satisfactory compliance of the above condition.
+- (8) 'overdue' status - any amount due to a bank under any credit facility shall be treated as 'overdue' if it is not paid on the due date fixed by the bank. - (9) 'provisioning coverage ratio (PCR)' shall mean the ratio of provisioning to gross non-performing assets and indicates the extent of funds kept aside to cover loan losses; - (10) 'security' shall mean tangible security properly charged to the bank and will not include intangible securities like guarantees (including State government guarantees), comfort letters, etc. - (11) 'short duration crops' shall mean crops which are not "long duration" crops; - (12) 'substandard asset' shall mean an asset, which has remained NPA for a period less than or equal to twelve months; In such cases, the current net worth of the borrower/guarantor or the current market value of the security charged is not enough to ensure recovery of the dues to the bank in full.

-(2) The definitions of the terms Micro Enterprises, Small Enterprises, and Medium Enterprises shall be in terms of the circular FIDD.MSME & NFS.BC.No.3/06.02.31/2020-21 dated July 2, 2020 on '[Credit flow to Micro, Small and Medium Enterprises Sector](#)' as updated from time to time.
+6. The definitions of the terms 'Micro Enterprises', 'Small Enterprises', and 'Medium Enterprises' shall be in terms of the [circular FIDD.MSME & NFS.BC.No.3/06.02.31/2020-21 dated July 2, 2020](#) on 'Credit flow to Micro, Small and Medium Enterprises Sector' as updated from time to time.

-(3) All other expressions unless defined herein shall have the same meaning as have been assigned to them under the Banking Regulation Act, 1949 or the Reserve Bank of India Act, 1934, or the Companies Act, 2013, or any statutory modification or re-enactment thereto or other regulations issued by the Reserve Bank of India or the Glossary of Terms published by Reserve Bank or as used in commercial parlance, as the case may be.
+7. All other expressions unless defined herein shall have the same meaning as have been assigned to them under the Banking Regulation Act, 1949 or the Reserve Bank of India Act, 1934, or the Companies Act, 2013, or any statutory modification or re-enactment thereto or other regulations issued by the Reserve

+Bank or the Glossary of Terms published by the Reserve Bank or as used in commercial parlance, as the case may be.